 Cash Field Crop

-- Soybean exports to all customers fell by 28 percent in the third quarter.
-Given China’s large dependency on American soybeans, some feel markets may have over-corrected.
-Customers feel their buying will either come back or U.S. growers may find new customers as China consumes South America’s crop.
-However, China has options to draw down stocks by adjusting animal rations to reduce soybean meal content.
-This may limit U.S. price recovery, and could disrupt soybean exports to China well into the future.
+- The record soybean crop comes at a time of escalating trade disputes with China, the U.S.’s largest export customer.
+This has resulted in a loss of billions of dollars of value for the crop, with prices at or near decade lows.
+Soybean exports to all customers fell by 28 percent in the third quarter.
+Some feel that given China’s large dependency on American soybeans, markets may have over-corrected, and their buying will either come back, or U.S. growers may find new customers as China consumes South America’s crop.
+China has options to draw down stocks, however, by adjusting animal rations to reduce soybean meal content.
+This may limit U.S. price recovery and could disrupt soybean exports to China well into the future.

-- USDA forecasts corn prices for the 2018/19 market year at $3.00-4.00 ($0.10 below their August estimate) and soybeans at $7.35-9.85, substantially below prior estimates.
+- USDA forecasts corn prices for the 2018/19 market year at $3.25-3.95 (2017/18: $3.36), and soybeans at $7.85-9.35 (2017/18: $9.33).